IN THE NODULE PROVINCES: A HISTORY OF THE OCEAN THAT MINERALS PROMISED

 -

-with Minerals: Nodules & Anticolonial Worldmaking at Sea
+Future: Dreaming with Minerals and Anticolonial Worldmaking at Sea

 - Epilogue: “The Marine Revolution which cannot be stopped”